GoogleCloudPlatform/functions-framework/README.md

 This configuration may be provided implicitly or explicitly.
 In some languages, the function's signature type can be inferred by via reflection, inspecting the developer's function signatures, annotations, and exports - using language-idiomatic methods that feel natural to developers.
 In some languages, the signature type may need to be explicitly signalled by the developer.

 The framework may, for developer convenience, provide multiple mechanisms (for example, environment variables, command-line arguments, configuration files) for developers to specify configuration.
-If multiple methods are provided, the order of precedence must be clearly specified.
+If multiple methods are provided, the order of precedence must be the following:

+- Source code configurations
+- Command-line flags
+- Environment variables

 ## Observability